mohammadhamangpour/microservice/README.md

   2- api-gateway
   3-upload or download = not matter

-you can upload your picture with upload servcie and get list of file URL for download service
+you can upload your picture with upload servcie and get list of file URL for download from download service

-get pictures list = baseUrl/ags/DS/images
+get pictures list = baseUrl:8225/ags/DS/images

 but first you have to import or upload picture in "/opt/data/media/" directory